afeins19/obsdian/classNotes/(472) Operating Systems/Processes/Inter-Process Communication.md

 	- useful when processes need to exchange data simultaneously

 - **blocking send, non-blocking receive**
-	- receiving process may continue executing other tasks and periodically check for incoming data but may not block while wait for data to arrive
+	- receiving process may continue executing other tasks and periodically check for incoming data but may not block while waiting for data to arrive
-	- suitable when the sender must ensure that data is sent but alllows the receiver to perform other tasks in parallel (responsive receiver)
+	- suitable when the sender must ensure that data is sent but allows the receiver to perform other tasks in parallel (responsive receiver)
 ![[Screen Shot 2024-01-29 at 10.46.50 AM.png]]

 ### Buffering for messages
 messages exchanged by communicating processes reside in a temporary queue which is implemented in one of three ways:
 1. zero capacity - no messages are queued on a link (sender must wait for receiver (called rendezvous))
-2. bounded capacity - finite length of n messages until sender must wait if link is fulll
+2. bounded capacity - finite length of n messages until sender must wait if link is full
 3. unbouded capacity - infinite length of messages, sender never waits
 ### POSIX
 portable operating system interface
-- api that defines the cli shells and utility interfaces for software compatability in unix
+- api that defines the cli shells and utility interfaces for software compatibility in unix
 - set of formal descriptions that provide a standard for the design of operating systems, especially ones which are compatible with unix

 ![[Screen Shot 2024-01-29 at 10.49.54 AM.png]]
 *memory maps are important...look into 'em*